dougbutner/awesome-web4/CONTRIBUTING.md

-Thank you for your suggestions!
+Thank you for your suggestions and contributions to web 4!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE0MjQwOTAzLDEwNDc1MDU0NTldfQ==
+eyJoaXN0b3J5IjpbLTYzMzE4OTk2NCwxMDQ3NTA1NDU5XX0=
 -->